slazav/tcl-bf2gr/grafana/Readme.md

-## template.js -- Dashboard template for Grafana viewer
+## Dashboard templates for Grafana viewer

 Replace `%prefix%` by your database prefix and import dashboard from Grafana.